Marine mammal conservation

 The Act provides for the establishment of marine mammal sanctuaries, within which activities known to harm particular marine mammal species can be restricted and strictly controlled by the Minister of Conservation.

-There are six marine mammal sanctuaries in New Zealand Five to protect Hector’s dolphin; West Coast North Island, Clifford and Cloudy Bay, Banks Peninsula, Catlins Coast and Te Waewae Bay, and one at the Auckland Islands to protect the main breeding areas of the New Zealand sea lion and the southern right whale.
+- one at the Auckland Islands to protect the main breeding areas of the New Zealand sea lion and the southern right whale

 The Act also provides for the implementation of population management plans to limit the level of fishing-related mortality for any marine mammal species.

-The Department of Conservation Marine Mammal Action Plan 2005 - 2010 guides and prioritises the Department's marine mammal work.
+The Department of Conservation Marine Mammal Action Plan 2005–2010 guides and prioritises our marine mammal work.

 Whale and dolphin watching

-The Department administers the Marine Mammals Protection Regulations 1992, developed to manage the rapidly growing whale and dolphin-watching industry.
-These establish a public procedure for applying for permits to conduct passengers to view marine mammals and prescribe appropriate behaviour for all boats (and aircraft) in their vicinity.
+We administer the Marine Mammals Protection Regulations 1992, developed to manage the rapidly growing whale and dolphin-watching industry.
+These establish a public procedure for applying for permits to conduct passengers to view marine mammals and prescribe appropriate behaviour for all boats and aircraft in their vicinity.

 New Zealand has one of the world's highest rates of whale strandings.
-The Department is responsible for dealing with beached whales.
+We are responsible for dealing with beached whales.
 Thanks to considerable public support, including trained volunteers from groups such as Project Jonah, New Zealand is recognised as a world leader in successful whale rescues.

 Unfortunately, not all stranded whales are able to be rescued.
-The Department liaises with iwi over use of cultural materials such as whale bone and provides skeletal material to the Museum of New Zealand and other approved institutions.
+We liaise with iwi over use of cultural materials such as whale bone and provides skeletal material to the Museum of New Zealand and other approved institutions.
 Tissue samples are taken from dead stranded whales for analysis at the University of Auckland.
 These studies provide valuable background information on the health of marine mammals and our oceans.